fbpx

 OASIS

-I’m just going to call this the “bird area” because it’s where you’ll find tons and tons of birds.
+I’m just going to call this the “bird area” because it’s where you’ll find a lot of birds.

 But you’ll also see boars, anteaters, wallabies and more!